Alzheimer's Society: History

-The organisation was formed in 1979, when two people with extensive experience of caring for relatives with dementia discussed the pressing need to raise awareness of dementia and to improve the quality of care, support and information for people with dementia and their carers.

-This led to the creation of the Alzheimer's Disease Society.
+The organisation was formed in 1979, following a radio broadcast on the subject of Alzheimer's disease which brought together gerontology researcher Professor Gordon Wilcock with former carer Cora Phillips.
+In December of that year, Morella Fisher wrote to every British national newspaper about her experiences caring for her husband, who had early-onset dementia, with the story being covered by The Observer, prompting Phillips to get in contact.
+Within a few weeks, the trio had established the Alzheimer's Disease Society, with an aim to raise awareness, provide information for families and generate funds for research.

 A steering committee was formed, consisting of carers and medical professionals, and the first annual general meeting was held on 13 September 1980.
 This first AGM was attended by 98 members and supporters.
 The first Newsletter was published in January 1981.
 A development officer was employed at around this time, and the first branches were established in Oxford and Bromley in 1980 and 1981 respectively.
 One of the Society's earliest contributions to research, as described in the Newsletter of January 1981, was a request for brain tissue donations to help support research studies.

 Through the 1980s and 1990s the society continued to grow, with volunteer committees establishing branches across England, Wales and Northern Ireland.
 At the AGM in 1999 members of the society agreed the change of name to Alzheimer's Society.

 By 2003 the Society had a turnover of £30 million, with over 230 branches across England, Wales and Northern Ireland.
 In 2009/10 the Society's income had grown to £58.7 million and it currently (2012) has a network of over 2000 services.

-As of 2019 the Society had an income of £107 million, £80 million of which was from public donations.
+By of 2019, the Society had an income of £107 million, £80 million of which was from public donations.

+As of financial year ending 31 March 2022, the Society had a total income of over £116 million, with nearing £89 million from donations and legacies.

 Kate Lee's appointment in 2020 was brought forward by six weeks following allegations in The Guardian that the outgoing chief executive Jeremy Hughes had bullied staff.
-In May 2020, ThirdSector magazine reported that the regulator, the Charity commission found the society had "acted in line with their legal duties", in view of the fact that allegations of £750,000 NDA payments were not substantiated and staff could report inappropriate behaviour.
+In May 2020, ThirdSector magazine reported that the regulator, the Charity commission found the society had "acted in line with their legal duties", as allegations of £750,000 NDA payments were not substantiated and staff could report inappropriate behaviour.
 Commenting on the result, The Guardian stated that the commission had admitted failing to investigate the original complaint properly in 2018 or interview complainants whilst the chair of the Alzheimer's trustees, Stephen Hill, said the society wanted to ensure best practice and had reviewed its procedures.